 In light of these two truths, the question is: How do you get there?
 How do you build that long-term relationship with your general?
 Can you make yourself indispensable to him?

 We recently took to the phone waves to find out.

 It is a well known marketing fact that it takes three to five times the money, time, and effort to find and develop a new client, than it takes to service and hold on to one you already have.
-It is equally well known that long-term relationships make for good and profitable business.

 The Big Four

 The factors subs have found that make them indispensable to a general turn out to be amazingly consistent: